NEW ORDER - 80S SONGS

-New Order formed in 1980, following the demise of Joy Division and the death of lead singer Ian Curtis.
-The post-punk/electro sound gave New Order much critical acclaim.
-The 1983 hit single "Blue Monday" became the best-selling 12" of all time.
+New Order formed in 1980, following the demise of Joy Division and the suicide of their lead singer Ian Curtis in May 1980.
+The post-punk/electro sound gave New Order much critical acclaim, and the 1983 hit single "Blue Monday" became the best-selling 12" of all time.

 Released on May 10th 1982, this was the band's fourth consecutive non-album single and reached #29 here in the UK.
 Interestingly, the single sleeve does not feature either the band's name or the title of the song.

 This classic electro/dance track was recorded in 1982, released as a single in 1983 and later remixed in 1988 and 1995.
 The original version still remains the finest, and the unnecessary remix in 1988 did nothing to enhance the track and made it sound more cluttered.
 It became the biggest-selling 12" single ever released in the UK.
 It was the Oberheim DMC drum machine that gave the track its distinct stuttering beat, and the track was very influential and ahead of its time.
 It was was the final nail in the coffin for the classic disco groove that we had all grown accustomed to.

 This was the follow-up to the massive 80's electro club hit Blue Monday, and was produced by influential New York DJ, Arthur Baker.
 The song was released as a stand-alone single in August 1983 and reached #12 in the UK in 1983.
 Both Peter Hook and Bernard Sumners play bass guitar on the song.